yogendar351/git-practice/README.md

 - Git fundamentals
 - GitHub workflows
 - Professional version control habits
-- starting from the cloneing of the repose
+- starting from the cloneing of the repose(from remote)